ericwooley/github_release_tracker/server/README.md

-# gpr Server
+# GitHub Release Tracker Server

 ## Overview

-This is the server component of the gpr application, providing a GraphQL API with GitHub integration capabilities.
+This is the server component of the GitHub Release Tracker application, providing a GraphQL API with GitHub integration capabilities.
 The server handles authentication, database operations, and API interactions.

 ## Features